Long Stratton High School: Key Stage 4

 English, Maths, Science, they then have a guided choice, choosing two options from two option lists.
-They are guided to include a Modern Foreign Language and a humanity (History or Geography).
-Top sets can choose triple science.
+They have the opportunity to include a Modern Foreign Language, Computer Science and/or a humanity History or Geography.
+Top set Science in year 9 are guided to choose triple science at GCSE.

 Results

-In September 2012 OFSTED rated the school as "good".
+In September 2021 OFSTED rated the school as "good".

-During the period 2011-13 the school enjoyed 3 consecutive years of record GCSE results with 84% of pupils achieving 5 or more A*-C GCSE grades.
-In 2014 these dropped to 71% of pupils achieving 5 or more A*-C GCSE grades - 66% of them including English and Maths.
+Long Stratton High School students have been receiving good grades for several years, in 2024, 74% of pupils achieved 9-4 (‘standard pass’) in both English and maths and 56% of pupils achieved 9-5 (‘strong pass’) in both English and Maths.

 Personnel matters

 In September 2011 the then Headteacher, Dr. Paul Adams, was suspended for "gross misconduct over management issues".
 He was finally dismissed in September 2012 after losing his appeal over his suspension.